 Gather Documents

-- Contractor invoice with installation date
+- Contractor invoice with installation date and itemized costs

 - AHRI certificate for equipment